-The symptoms of cervical cancer remains common in all the patients suffering from this condition, unless they are suffering from some other disease as well.
+The symptoms of cervical cancer remain common in all the patients suffering from this condition unless they are suffering from some other disease as well.
 Some of the common cervical cancer symptoms include:

 - Vaginal bleeding: Women with cervical cancer may experience abnormal vaginal bleeding.
 This includes bleeding between periods, after sexual intercourse or post-menopausal bleeding.

-- Unusual vaginal discharge: It consist of watery, pink, foul smelling and thick discharge that may contain mucus.
+- Unusual vaginal discharge: It consists of watery, pink, foul smelling and thick discharge that may contain mucus.

 - Pelvic pain: Pain during intercourse or at other times may be a sign of abnormal cervix.